shahrukh07/Git-Project/README.md

 # Git-Project
 My first project on git
-Hey buddies i am new on GitHub.
+Hey buddies I am New on GitHub.
 I have 226 diamonds on Hyperskill by jetbrains